 Whiskey Cocktail – 1895

-Fill mixing-glass two-thirds full of fine ice, small bar-spoonful syrup, two dashes Caroni or Angostura bitters;
+Fill mixing glass two-thirds full of fine ice, small bar-spoonful syrup, and two dashes of Caroni or Angostura bitters;

-Stir well, strain in cooled cocktail-glass, squeeze the oil from a piece lemon peel on top, fruit if desired.
+Stir well, strain in a cooled cocktail glass, and squeeze the oil from a piece of lemon peel on top, fruit if desired.

 1898, Cocktails, How to Make Them

-The first book I came across that was dedicated solely to Cocktail recipes, no Fixes, Daisy, Crusta, Punches, etc. Some of the well-known cocktails such as Whiskey or Brandy were listed as Fancy and Old-fashioned, clearly showing the generational transition of recipe preferences but at the same time the nostalgia for the old-time favorites.
+The first book I came across was dedicated solely to Cocktail recipes, no Fixes, Daisy, Crusta, Punches, etc. Some well-known cocktails, such as Whiskey or Brandy, were listed as Fancy and Old-fashioned, clearly showing the generational transition of recipe preferences and the nostalgia for old-time favourites.

 The cocktails under the Old-fashioned name were listed as a way to make the old classic cocktails and not associated with the Old-Fashioned as we know it today.